Warsaw Leasing Office Market increasingly polarised – Q1 2026

 In central locations, the market is facing limited office availability, especially in the large, contiguous floorplate segment.
 Low space availability in the city centre translates into increased competition among tenants and upward pressure on rents in the most attractive projects.

-Market polarisation is also reflected in the structure of new supply and investment activity undertaken by developers.
+Leasing Office Market polarisation is also reflected in the structure of new supply and investment activity undertaken by developers.
 At the end of Q1 2026, approximately 120,000 sq m of office space was under construction in Warsaw, of which over 110,000 sq m was located in central zones, while only around 4,000 sq m was in non-central areas.
 In practice, this indicates an almost complete concentration of new supply in the city centre.
 At the same time, 120,000 sq m under construction represents a 46% year-on-year decrease in development activity.

 Emilia Trofimiuk, AXI IMMO, explains: “There are no new developments in non-central zones, which confirms developers’ selective approach and the concentration of capital in locations with the highest take-up potential and prestige”.

-This part of the city hosts the largest and most advanced office projects, such as AFI Tower (approx. 50,000 sq m), developed by AFI Europe as part of the Towarowa 22 complex in Wola district, scheduled for completion in 2028, Skyliner II by Karimpol near Rondo Daszyńskiego, as well as Upper One by Strabag Real Estate on Al. Jana Pawła II.
+This part of the city hosts the largest and most advanced office projects, such as AFI Tower (approx. 50,000 sq m), developed by AFI Europe as part of the Towarowa 22 complex in the Wola district, scheduled for completion in 2028, Skyliner II by Karimpol near Rondo Daszyńskiego, as well as Upper One by Strabag Real Estate on Al. Jana Pawła II.

 Emilia Trofimiuk, Research Manager, Research and Analysis Department, AXI IMMO

-Two markets in one city
+Two markets in the city of Warsaw

 A comparison of data on vacancy rates, rental levels, and developer and tenant activity indicates that the Warsaw office market is increasingly operating as a two-speed market.
 In the city centre, the segment of modern, prestigious developments is strengthening, characterised by limited space for lease and rising rental rates.
 Outside the centre, higher vacancy rates prevail, where competition is more strongly based on pricing and flexible lease terms.